 “My brothers have left Zanskar to go to school, but I love this region and its traditions.”

-In 2016, Sonam, Jigme and Tenzin will live move from Zanskar to Mulbeck to live with our monastic and lay houseparents and teachers at the Khachodling hermitage called "Kyibuk".
-From this home they will attend an excellent private school in Mulbeck - Lamdron School - for their academic education.
+In 2016, Sonam, Jigme and Tenzin moved from Zanskar to Mulbeck to live with our monastic and lay houseparents and teachers at the Khachodling hermitage called “Kyibuk”.
+From this home they will attend an excellent private school in Mulbeck – Lamdron School – for their academic education.

 Whilst the girls are living at “Kyibuk” and are receiving a rich Buddhist education from experienced monks and nuns, they themselves have not taken vows to become nuns.
 This decision to lead a monastic or lay life will be entirely up to each individual later in life.